Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 Can I use Notion as a project management tool?

 Absolutely.
 Notion's database features support Kanban boards, timelines, task assignments, and sprint planning.
 The Notion Projects feature set adds automations and sprint-specific views.
-It's not as turnkey as dedicated PM tools — you'll need to set up your systems — but the flexibility and the ability to combine project management with docs and wikis in one place makes it a compelling choice.
+It's not as turnkey as dedicated PM tools — you'll need to set up your systems — but the flexibility and ability to combine project management with docs and wikis in one place makes it appealing.

 Is Basecamp worth it for small teams?

 It depends on your team size.
 At $15/user/month, Basecamp is relatively expensive for teams under 10.
-But the Pro Unlimited plan at $299/month becomes the cheapest per-user option once you have 20+ team members ($14.95/user for 20 people, dropping lower as the team grows).
-Basecamp is also worth considering if you value simplicity over feature density — its opinionated design means less time configuring tools and more time doing actual work.
+But the Pro Unlimited plan at $299/month becomes the cheapest per-user option once you hit 20+ team members ($14.95/user for 20 people, dropping lower as the team grows).
+Basecamp is also worth considering if you value simplicity over feature density — its opinionated design means less time configuring tools and more time actually working.